Natal kicks of compact objects

 Somewhat more promising than the binary rates and orbital properties are the angles between compact-object spins and the orbital angular momentum in binaries.
 At least for tight isolated binaries, one may expect that the rotation of progenitors of compact objects is aligned to the orbit by a combination of tidal locking and mass accretion.
 Therefore, if the spin axis of the compact object follows the spin of the progenitor (a strong assumption which may not hold -- see Section \ref{s:models} for a discussion of models), a misalignment would point to a natal kick at the birth of the compact object that changed the orbital plane \citep{Kalogera:2000}.

 The population of gravitational-wave sources has been argued to show evidence of precession, pointing to spin-orbit misalignment and therefore, in the framework above, to significant natal kicks with a magnitude comparable to the pre-supernova orbital velocity of the binary \citep{GWTC2:pop,GWTC3:pop}.
-However, precession is challenging to observe in short-lived binary black hole mergers; for example, one event, GW200129 \citep{Hannam:2021}, may have been impacted by a data issue \citep{Payne:2022}, while another, GW190521 \citep{GW190521:astro}, could be explained by an eccentric binary \citep{RomeroShaw:2020GW190521} rather than a precessing one \citep{Miller:2024}.
+However, precession is challenging to observe in short-lived binary BH mergers; for example, one event, GW200129 \citep{Hannam:2021}, may have been impacted by a data issue \citep{Payne:2022}, while another, GW190521 \citep{GW190521:astro}, could be explained by an eccentric binary \citep{RomeroShaw:2020GW190521} rather than a precessing one \citep{Miller:2024}.
 GW200115, an NS-BH merger found to have evidence of misalignment \citep{GW200105}, is consistent with no evidence for spin at all \citep{MandelSmith:2021}.
-In fact, \citet{Hoy:2024} find that only one of the first $\sim 70$ binary black hole mergers detected via gravitational waves showed convincing evidence of precession.
+In fact, \citet{Hoy:2024} find that only one of the first $\sim 70$ binary BH mergers detected via gravitational waves showed convincing evidence of precession.